shareeep/fishmuggers-is216/README.md

      ```

 #### Deployment Setup
-1. **Configure Environment Variables**:
-  - Adjust your .env files for both the frontend and backend to meet deployment requirements.
-Ensure you have:

-	- Firebase private keys
-	- Google Maps API keys
-	- Backend URL (for the frontend .env)
-	- Firebase serviceAccountKey in base64 and project ID (for the backend .env)

-2. **Deploy the Backend on Render**:
+1. **Deploy the Backend as a Web Service on Render**:
   - Go to your Render dashboard and select **New + > Web Service**.
-  - Connect the service to your repository and select the backend folder for deployment.
+  - Connect the service to your repository set the **Root Directory** as 'backend'.
   - Configure the environment:
     -   **Build Command**: `npm install`
     -   **Start Command**: `node app.js`
-- Add your environment variables (from the backend `.env` file) in the **Environment** section on Render.
+- Add your environment variables (reference the backend `.env.example` file, populated with values - request for the values from @binkicentre or @cityboykiki from telegram) in the **Environment Variables** section on Render.

 - Deploy the backend and note the URL, which you’ll need for the frontend setup.

-3. **Deploy the Frontend as a Static Site on Render**:
+2. **Deploy the Frontend as a Static Site on Render**:
   - In your Render dashboard, select **New + > Static Site**.

 -   Connect the service to your repository and select the frontend folder for deployment.